synchealth/handbook/content/handbook/Time Off of all Kinds.md

 * Thanksgiving

-* 4 Floater Holidays to celebrate the tradtion of your choosing or any day you see fit
+* 4 Floater Holidays to celebrate the tradtion of your choosing or any day you see fit (prorated for PT associates)

 ### Floater Holiday Allotment